andreasbm/router-slot/README.md

 ### Router import

-To import the `router` you'll need to import the dependency in your application.
+To import the library you'll need to import the dependency in your application.

 ```javascript
 import "@appnest/web-router";